PyVRP/PyVRP/docs/source/dev/contributing.rst

 If you are having trouble building PyVRP from source or setting up your local development environment, you can try to build PyVRP with GitHub Codespaces.
 Github Codespaces allows you to create the correct development environment right in your browser, reducing the need to install local development environments and deal with incompatible dependencies.

-To setup Codespaces, go to the main repository https://github.com/PyVRP/PyVRP and click on the green button.
+To setup Github Codespaces, go to the `GitHub website <https://github.com/PyVRP/PyVRP>`_ and click on the green button.
-Select the Codespaces tab and click on the `+` icon to create a Github Codespaces environment.
+Select the Codespaces tab and click on the `+` icon to create a Codespaces environment.
-This environment is configured with all necessary dependencies to build PyVRP, you can then follow the relevant parts of the PyVRP documentation to build, develop and contribute to PyVRP.
+This environment is configured with all necessary dependencies to build PyVRP.
+Once installed, you can follow the relevant parts of the PyVRP documentation to build, develop and contribute to PyVRP.
+For more information on Github Codespaces, see the `documentation <https://docs.github.com/en/codespaces>`_.

 Building the Python extensions